Draperia

-Draperia is a monotypic genus of plants which includes the single species Draperia systyla, known by the common name violet draperia.
-This small perennial wildflower is endemic to California.
-There, it grows in woodlands and rocky slopes in high mountains..
+Draperia is a monotypic genus of plants in the family Hydrophyllaceae, which includes the single species Draperia systyla, known by the common name violet draperia.
+This small perennial wildflower is endemic to California, where it grows in woodlands and rocky slopes in high mountains.
 Its leaves, flowers, and fruits are hairy.
 The flowers are funnel-shaped and generally light pink to lavender in color.